 If breast or bottle-feeding in bed, always return your baby to their own cot for sleep.
 This will help to reduce the risk of sudden infant death syndrome (cot death).

 Responsive feeding means being aware of your baby’s cues or distress and responding to them.
 This can mean picking up on the early signs of hunger before your baby even cries.
 Feed your baby if they are hungry and stop if they are full.

 Tips for responsive bottle feeding:

-- Encourage your baby to root for the teat ('rooting' is a reflex where babies will turn their heads towards something that touch their cheek or mouth and make sucking motions with their mouth)
+- Encourage your baby to root for the teat.
+'Rooting' is a reflex where babies will turn their heads towards something that touches their cheek or mouth and make sucking motions with their mouth.

 - Do not rush the feed.

 - Never force your baby to take a full feed.